 In respect of terrorist activities, a series of events will be considered to be related where, on the balance of probability, they result from persons acting in concert or in accordance with a plan or design.
 We shall be the sole judge as to what constitutes an event.

 If event limits apply to specific locations, these will be detailed in the quote, application form and policy schedule, along with the limit applying to the scheme as a whole.
-For locations that aren't listed, or if none are listed, a maximum location event limit of £5 million will apply to that location.
+For locations that aren't listed, or if none are listed, a maximum location event limit of $\pounds 5$ million will apply to that location.

-Where we issue separate policies to a number of entities that form all or part of the same group for corporation tax purposes or where a number of trusts comprise a scheme, our maximum liability across all policies will be shown in each policy schedule.
+Where we issue separate policies to a number of entities that form all or part of the same group for corporation tax purposes or where a number of trusts compromise a scheme, our maximum liability across all policies will be shown in each policy schedule.

-Where employees of the same group of companies are covered under different policies with us, the benefits (including the capitalised value of any death in service pensions) under all such policies will be aggregated when applying the event limit.
+Where employees of the same group of companies are covered under different policies with us, the benefits under all such policies will be aggregated when applying the event limit.